-Final Exam Info: The final exam will be 3 hours in duration and will be scheduled by the Student Records Office.
-Please check your exam schedule on Aurora once it becomes available for this information.
+Final Exam Info: The final exam will be 3 hours in duration and scheduled by the registrar's office.
 The final exam will cover Units 1 - 8, with emphasis on Units 5 - 8.
 Should you miss the final exam or require a deferred, please contact your home faculty.
 I do not personally handle any deferred exam requests.